willzywiec/ppc64le/README.md

 # ppc64le

 This README is a collection of notes I took while installing PyTorch and GPT-NeoX on ppc64le architecture (Lassen).

-The following notes were provided by Eric Hallahan as a starting point (https://github.com/EleutherAI/gpt-neox/pull/456):
+Eric Hallahan provided me a really good summary of previous efforts that were made to get a stripped-down version of GPT-NeoX up and running.
+Most of these notes are cannibalized from his work (https://github.com/EleutherAI/gpt-neox/pull/456):

 ## GPT-NeoX Requirements
 pybind11>=2.6.0